yet-another-tool/obsidian-findoc/README.md

 ```
 </pre>

-Once the code block is defined, the hook will try to generate charts by reading the csv file.
+Once the code block is defined, the hook will try to generate a chart by reading the csv file.

 ### The CSV File

-The Header is :
+The CSV Header is :

 ```csv
 Type,Id,Value,TimeStamp,Extra